 Discovering your passion

 As part of the military community, you live in an environment with service members who are dedicated to serving and protecting our nation.
-You too can play a role in making our communities a safer place, by choosing a career as a police officer.
+You too can play a role in making our communities a safer place by choosing a career as a police officer.
 Police officers often work in physically demanding, stressful and sometimes dangerous environments.
 Police officers have one of the highest rates of injuries and illnesses of all occupations.
-You will also be expected to work around the clock, in shifts.
+You will be expected to work around the clock, in shifts.
 To be successful, you need to have a natural drive to make your community safer and a better place to live.
 If you are considering a career as a police officer, review the Research Occupations tool on MySECO.
-Take the Strong Interest Explorer and Myers-Briggs assessments to make sure your skills and interests align with this career path.
+Take the Strong Interest Explorer and Myers-Briggs self-assessments to make sure your skills and interests align with this career path.

 To avoid burnout or hazards, pursue the type of police work that most interests you.
 Take stress management courses, re-energize regularly, continue to get required training to stay on top of your game and be ready to handle stressful or dangerous situations.

 Once you have made the decision to pursue a career as a police officer, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.
 Most police officers must be at least 21 years of age to enter a police academy, so if you are a recent high school graduate, you may want to consider entering a two-year or four-year criminal justice program to build a foundation to start your career.

 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
 You can also use the Scholarship Finder on MySECO to assist with finding funding relevant to the military community to help pay for classes.